-- Cream softened butter and sugar in mixer just until blended.
+- Cream softened butter and sugar in a mixer just until blended.
 Add in vanilla.

 - Sift together flour and salt.
-Add to butter mix and blend gently until it begins to come together.
+Add to the butter mixture and blend gently until it begins to come together.

 - Gather into two discs, cover with plastic wrap, and chill for 3o minutes.

 - Roll out dough to about ½ inch thick.
 Cut out heart shapes and place on parchment-lined baking sheets.

 - Set trays in the fridge for ten minutes.